mushabell/CS167_Lab1/Lab 3.md

 ## Answers

 1. ***(Q1) Compare `bytesRead` and `length`, are they equal?
 Use one sentance to explain why.***
+They are not equal because bytesRead can be larger than length as the position is checked only after the line is read meaning the program can read more than just the lines in the range.

 2. ***(Q2) Copy the output of this command.***\